unthunk/react-bootstrap-datetimepicker/README.md

 react-bootstrap-datetimepicker
 ===============================

-This project is a port of https://github.com/Eonasdan/bootstrap-datetimepicker for React.js
+This project is a fork of https://github.com/quri/react-bootstrap-datetimepicker which is a port of https://github.com/Eonasdan/bootstrap-datetimepicker for React.js

 Usage
 ===============================